 On Thursday, the USA will release GDP data and Core durable goods data.

-Now, let’s see how will the NIFTY50 is expected to behave next week.
+Now, let’s see how will the NIFTY50 expects to behave next week.

 The monthly support level 2 for the market will remain at 10960.
 A whole weekly NIFTY50 support level will be 10994 and daily support level is 10746.